xhwsd/ShaguTweaks-extras/README.md

 - **Use Compact Layout**
   *Reduces the raid frame size and the displayed elements.
 As a healer, you should never use this layout.*

+## Contact & Support
+Due to time constraints, I am currently unable to process feature requests.
+However, if you encounter any bugs or issues, please don't hesitate to reach out to me through Discord.